Symphony No. 7 (Shostakovich): Legacy

 It has been alleged that Béla Bartók quoted the march theme of the first movement in the "Intermezzo interrotto" of his Concerto for Orchestra in response to the Hungarian composer's frustration about the positive reception of the piece.
 The quotation is clearly the "invasion" theme, and Bartók interjects his romantic and lyrical melody in the movement with a much slower interpretation of Shostakovich's invasion ostinato.
 The resemblance has been variously interpreted by later commentators as an accusation of tastelessness, as a commentary on the symphony's over-popularity in Bartók's eyes, and as an acknowledgement of the position of the artist in a totalitarian society.
-However, it is much more likely that Bartók (as his pianist friend György Sándor has said) was, like Shostakovich, parodying the popular Lehár theme directly.
-This view has been confirmed by Bartók's son Peter, in his book "My father": Bartók had respect and admiration for Shostakovich's works, and was mocking Lehár's music and behind it the Nazis.
+But it is much more likely that Bartók (as his pianist friend György Sándor has said) was, like Shostakovich, parodying the popular Lehár theme directly.
+This view has been confirmed by Bartók's son Peter, in his book "My father": Bartók respected and admired Shostakovich's works, and was mocking Lehár's music and behind it the Nazis.

 Janet Sobel's painting "Music" was inspired by the symphony.
 She told Sidney Janis that the painting was her impression of the music that Shostakovich created in wartime: "Shostakovich has captured the power of the Russian people and by his music has given them strength.
 His music has so stimulated me, and I have tried to present these feelings in my picture."

-In the Ken Russell film Billion Dollar Brain (1967), music from the Leningrad Symphony accompanies the failed military invasion of the then Latvian Soviet Socialist Republic by Texas millionaire Midwinter (a pivotal scene reflecting the Battle of the Neva from Aleksandr Nevsky).
-Incidentally, earlier on, Michael Caine as Harry Palmer attends the end of a concert of what is claimed to be the Leningrad Symphony, whereas in fact the finale from Shostakovich's Eleventh Symphony is heard.
+In the Ken Russell film Billion Dollar Brain (1967), music from the Leningrad Symphony accompanies the failed military invasion of the Latvian Soviet Socialist Republic by Texas millionaire Midwinter (a pivotal scene reflecting the Battle of the Neva from Aleksandr Nevsky).
+Earlier on, Michael Caine as Harry Palmer attends the end of a concert of what is claimed to be the Leningrad Symphony, whereas in fact the finale from Shostakovich's Eleventh Symphony is heard.

 American rock band Fall Out Boy also used elements of Symphony No. 7 in their song "The Phoenix" from their 2013 album Save Rock and Roll.
 The same sample had been used by the German hip hop artist Peter Fox in his song "Alles neu" in 2008, and by Plan B in "Ill Manors" in 2012.

 In 2015, M. T. Anderson wrote a book titled Symphony for the City of the Dead, a biography of both Shostakovich and Symphony No. 7.
 The book won several awards, including the Wall Street Journal's Best Book of the Year.